stroiman/fspec/Readme.markdown

 The aim of this project is to provide a test framework to the .NET platform having the same elegance as the RSpec framework has on Ruby.

+You can easily use this framework to write tests in F# to test a system implemented in C#.

 The framework is currently self testing, i.e. the framework is used to test itself.